What is Title IX?

 Three things must occur to prove retaliation/reprisal:

-For more information about HCC’s Retaliation policy, please click here: (add link for retaliation policy).
+For more information about HCC’s Retaliation policy, please click here: (add a link for retaliation policy).

 Facts About Discrimination Based on Gender Stereotyping